andgoy/smoothFlooringDigest/README.md

 "How will this help me?"

 Can be used as a template for sending emails repeatedly to a list of people.

+"How do I use it?"

+Download both files in the repo, then modify smoothFlooringDigestGeneric.py to your liking.